Customize Consent Preferences

 The official language of Laos is Lao.
 However, even though Lao is the official language, it is spoken in many different dialects across various ethnic groups.

-See also What country is niger?
+See also What country is turkmenistan?

 Laos has a long history of being dominated by other countries.
 For centuries, it was slowly declining until it was finally taken over by Siam (Thailand) in the late 18th century.
 However, Laos was able to gain back its independence in the late 19th century when it became part of French Indochina.
 The Franco-Siamese Treaty of 1907 officially defined the Lao border with Thailand.
 Even though Laos is its own country now, it is still heavily influenced by its neighbors.